23 Jul An interview with Elon Musk’s mother

 “By today’s standards, she gave her children an outlandish degree of freedom to take risks, extraordinarily little supervision and made no attempt to shape their interests or to determine their futures.
 They made adult decisions at an early age, and even though the family was separated often, the bond between them remained strong.”

-Find the rest of the fascinating interview here.
+Read the rest of the amazing interview here (Economist.com account required).